 - Medial / Lateral Collateral Ligament (MCL/LCL)

-No, a prescription is not required to see our Bracing Specialist.
-However, most insurance companies do require a prescription in order to provide reimbursement for the braces.
+A prescription is not required to see our Bracing Specialist.
+However, most insurance companies do require a prescription in order to provide reimbursement for braces.
+It is best to check with your insurance provider to ensure you are aware of the requirements.

 Bring your prescription/referral (if needed for insurance purposes) from your physician or healthcare professional approved by your insurance company.